 Finnish pop rock band Indica has Jonsu (redhead), Jenny (blonde), Heini (blonde), Laura (brunette), and Sirkku, who is known to switch but mostly is blonde.

 A rare all-male example is found in, of all places, The Clash: Paul Simonon (blonde), Topper Headon (redhead), Joe Strummer and Mick Jones (both brunette).

 The trio Extreme Expose had Kelly Kelly (blonde hair), Brooke Adams (brown-haired Caucasian) and Layla El (brownish-black hair), Moroccan/Spanish).
 Brooke would have counted as the "redhead" with her brown hair being lighter than Layla's.

 LayCool had Michelle McCool as a blonde and Layla El as a brunette.
 They were joined by Vickie Guerrero, then a redhead (now black).

 Trish Stratus and Lita often teamed up together with Trish as the blonde and Lita as the redhead.
 In six-diva tag matches, they would be joined by Ivory (brunette).

-One episode of Monday Night Raw in the late summer of 2004 pitted the team of Stacy Keibler (blonde), Nidia Guenard (light brunette) and Victoria (dark brunette) against their Evil Counterparts, Trish Stratus (blonde), Molly Holly (medium brunette) and Gail Kim (dark brunette).
+One episode of Monday Night Raw in the late summer of 2004 pitted the team of Stacy Keibler (blonde), Nidia Guenard (light brunette) and Victoria (dark brunette) against their Evil Counterparts, Trish Stratus (blonde), Molly Holly (medium brunette, although she was blonde initially) and Gail Kim (dark brunette).
 Incidentally, Victoria, Stacy, and Nidia also qualified as, respectively, Big, Thin, and Short.